-The Butterfly Effect of Time Travel
+How the Butterfly Effect Disrupts Time Travel

 Anything we do, any small action, can have an enormous effect on the future.
 Future behavior is highly sensitive to past events.

 This sensitivity is known as the butterfly effect2 derived by Edward Lorenz.
 The flapping of the wings of a butterfly can eventually affect some future event that is much more forceful, such as a hurricane.

-Getting back to the point I’m making, if one were able to go back in time to our past and stepped on a bug, the world today would be affected.
-Maybe we’d have different types of mosquitoes.
-For example, more savage mosquitoes that eat humans.
-Then we wouldn't be here today.
+Looking at it the other way around, every species on Earth today evolved due to conditions in the past.
+If one were to go back in time to our past and stepped on a bug, the world today would be affected.
+Maybe we’d have different types of mosquitoes—possibly savage mosquitoes that eat humans.

 I think it’s possible that someday our advancing human race will discover how to travel forward in time.
 That doesn't interfere with recorded history.
-Forward time travel is conceivable.
+Forward time travel is conceivable for that reason.

-We actually are doing it already.
-We are always traveling forward to time, constantly leaving the present in the past.
-If you want to travel to tomorrow, just sit in your favorite comfy lounge chair and wait 24 hours.
+We are already traveling through time at a constant speed of one second per second.
+If you want to go to tomorrow, just sit in your favorite comfy lounge chair and wait 24 hours.

 Okay, what we want is advancement through time at an accelerated rate.
-Or better yet, an instant transfer.
+Or, better yet, an instant transfer.

 A method of quickly moving forward in time may one day be discovered.
 As I mentioned earlier, quantum physics already shows examples of particles that move from one place to another without ever existing in the space between the two points.
-This is known as a Quantum Leap.

-I propose a new term that I call Quantum Time Travel, a leap into the future.
+So we may one day have Quantum Time Travel, a leap into the future.

-If it were possible for a particle to leap through a three-dimensional space, then why wouldn't it be possible to leap through the fourth-dimension?
+If it were possible for a particle to leap through three-dimensional space, why wouldn't it be possible to leap through the fourth dimension?
 That is, through time.

 “Time travel may be possible, but it is not practical”— Stephen Hawking